 Their key priority aligns with ours: to develop a skilled and able workforce, allowing businesses and the regional and national economy to grow and thrive.
 Our businesses can only perform as well as the people that start, run and work in them.

 Young Chamber is a new initiative for collages and schools, from the West Cheshire and North Wales Chamber of Commerce.
 The scheme helps bridge the gap between businesses and the education sector.
 It enables educational institutions to tap into the knowledge, skills and experience that we, as a local business, can provide.

 Co-founder Dan regularly speaks to STEM pupils and students across Cheshire and the North West, offering careers advice and learning about their vocational challenges along the way.
-We've been proud sponsors since September 2018 and look forward to an exciting summer 2019 of events where we can support young people in the region with their business aspirations.
+We've been proud sponsors since September 2018 and look forward to an exciting 2020-2021 year of events where we can support young people in the region with their business aspirations.

 We have partnered with Thornton Science Park to strengthen our mutual academic and industry connections.
 We are also working with the Science and Engineering Faculty and the Chester Business School, and are actively supporting graduates in both STEM and Business & Management related subjects.
 We regularly take on students for work-based learning experience.

-As a recent graduate of the University of Chester’s Business Research Institute, Hybrid Search’s Research Project Manager, Dr. Henry Sidsaph, has cultivated these relationships along with creating a European database of companies in the petrochemicals sector.
+As an alumnus of the University of Chester’s Business Research Institute, Hybrid Search’s Research Advisor, Dr. Henry Sidsaph, has cultivated these relationships along with creating a European database of companies in the petrochemicals sector.